timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # Wether to show the pipelines test coverage if available
 showCoverage: false

+# Wether to show the pipelines test report if available
+showTestReport: true

 # The page title, or null to hide
 title: null